netfoundry/minimal-mistakes/docs/_posts/2020-06-15-exploding-tokens-jenkins.md

 *What is the motivation for improving the security of secrets stored in Jenkins?*

-It is a feature of [the extremely popular Credentials Plugin](https://plugins.jenkins.io/credentials/) to make several types of secrets available in pipelines as environment variables.
+It is a feature of [the widely-used Credentials Plugin](https://plugins.jenkins.io/credentials/) to make several types of secrets available in pipelines as environment variables.
 The confidentiality of these secrets is not modulated by Jenkins's own access controls, and it is not necessary to be a Jenkins administrator nor even a Jenkins user at all to access any secret stored in Jenkins.
 It is only necessary to push malicious code to any repository that is configured for jobs in Jenkins.

 Obscuring this is not a viable strategy.
 Permanent (not automatically and routinely "rotated") infrastructure-critical secrets are too frequently stored encrypted-at-rest on the master node.
 This entire repository of secrets are trivially lifted by any job that is able to run on the master because the plaintext is available there.
 Additionally, any one secret may be trivially obtained by any job on any node where the credential ID is known.

 It is easy enough to limit the risk of theft of the entire plaintext of Jenkins secrets.
 That exploit would require either login access to the host or running a malicious job on the master node.
 You could configure the master node to have zero workers and carefully control login access via SSH.
 This does not prevent a malicious job running on any node from obtaining any secret when the ID is known.
 The ID is not a secret.

+The Jenkins project publishes best practices in [their wiki](https://wiki.jenkins.io/display/JENKINS/Jenkins+Best+Practices) which bring direct attention to these problems.

+Here's [a post from the TrendMicro blog](https://blog.trendmicro.com/trendlabs-security-intelligence/hiding-in-plain-text-jenkins-plugin-vulnerabilities/) about the vulnerability of credentials stored in Jenkins.

 ## The Gist